Department of Kinesiology and Public Health at Cal Poly!

-But what is Kinesiology, exactly?
+What is Kinesiology, exactly?

 According to the American Kinesiology Association, Kinesiology is the academic discipline which involves the study of physical activity and its impact on health, society, and quality of life.

-But what is Public Health exactly?
+What is Public Health, exactly?

 According to the American Public Health Association Public Health promotes and protects the health of people and the communities where they live, learn, work and play.
 Public health is the discipline which works to track disease outbreaks, prevent injuries and determine why some are more likely to experience poor health outcomes.
 Public health professionals work to assure the conditions for people to be healthy.

 After being accepted into the Kinesiology or Public Health program, students take classes, enroll in labs, and participate in research projects that prepare them for a broad range of careers.
 See more Career Options.